craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Cania.md

 ## Boundaries
 ## Contents
 Colder even than [[Stygia]], Cania is a frozen wasteland, wild and cold of heart.
 Although the [[River Styx]] does pass through the layer, no trade is done by the inhabitants of this place.
 Above even the *hellfire* of [[Phlegethos]], Cania is the worst punishment a Devil-kin could imagine.

-You are alone, without pain or pleasure, without power, victory, or defeat.
+> 'You are alone, without pain or pleasure, without power, victory, or defeat.
 You will freeze here, never dying, forgotten and left behind by the world you knew.
-You have been de
+You have been deemed so low that the destruction of your soul and the perversion of your flesh would be too kind a fate for you.
+You will never suffer, and you will never leave.'

+While the claim may ring true for most, the Arch-Devil [[Epistimon]] finds the layer very suitable for their eccentric arcane research.

 ####
 ####